 As publishers of news, information and entertainment, we stand for freedom of the press, innovative media, media pluralism and quality journalism.
 As innovative, modern, forward looking media, we are committed to maintaining an open and competitive regulatory environment that supports our businesses.

-The introduction of a neighbouring right in Germany and Spain make it harder for us to grow online, reach new audiences, develop new markets.
+The introduction of a neighbouring right in Germany and Spain make it harder for us to grow online, reach new audiences and develop new markets.
 They create new barriers for entry for publishers to develop online.
 In Spain, we are even deprived of control over our own content, and obliged to charge via a collecting society, whether we like it or not.

 This debate has dragged on for too long.
 What started in Germany in 2009, failed to reach any positive outcome in Germany and Spain, was rejected in France, Austria and Switzerland, is still being discussed seven years later.
-Despite multiple failures, despite any evidence that there is a copyright problem.